rajetic/OculusMonitor/readme.txt

 v0.1.0 - Initial release.
 Built against Oculus SDK 1.26
 v0.2.0 - Recording, replay and export added v0.2.1 - Added Collada export
+v0.2.2 - Added raw and no dead zone values to the triggers and thumbsticks.

 Installation
 Oculus Monitor can be placed anywhere.
 No explicit installation is required.